andrakis/node-lithp/README.md

 Read a file
 -----------

-Note: this example is implemented in `platform/v0/parser.js`, and relies on functions provided by Platform 0.
+Note: this example is implemented in `platform/v1/parser.js`, and relies on functions provided by Platform 1.

 Additionally, it is using the Node.js API.
-It will be replaced with native functions in Platform 1.
+It will be replaced with native functions in the future.

 	 (
 		(var Fs (require "fs"))